lagerdata/lager-cli/docs/source/devenv/exec.rst

-Execute a command in a development environment
+Execute a Command in a Development Environment
 ==============================================

 .. click:: lager_cli.exec.commands:exec_